 The testing is more about ensuring the identification of the defects, bugs and errors in the software.
-It is actual testing and unlike quality assurance, testing is a completely product-oriented activity, this is a preventive process which is to ensure that the software is completely perfect and free of any errors or bugs.
+It is actual testing and unlike quality assurance, testing is a completely product-oriented activity, this is a preventive process which is to ensure that the software and site is completely perfect and free of any errors or bugs.

 Role of the Quality Assurance Team